php-edifact/edifact/README.md

 It's provided in a Composer package.

+The mapping xml files are provided in a separate repository (https://github.com/sabas/edifact-data).
+To get them within the repository remember to clone with the --recursive flag.

 EDI/Parser
 ------------------
 Given an edi message checks the syntax, outputs errors and returns the message as a multidimensional array.